kikithegecko/my-publications/Readme.md

 This is a collection of my publication pdfs, scientific or otherwise.
 This document serves as a table of contents.
+If you're looking for a short bio, look [here](./bio_DE.md).

 ---